Kasme12/Photos48/README.md

 ## Notes

 - This project uses Maven only.
-Any Gradle files or the `build/` directory are not needed and have been removed.
-Use `target/` artifacts for builds.